Seth Rolbein, President

-We are a non-profit performing arts organization committed to gradual and sustainable growth in order to remain true to our core mission: to produce exciting professional live music, theatre and humanities events rooted in strong social values.
+We are a non-profit performing arts organization committed to gradual and sustainable growth in order to remain true to our core mission: to produce exciting professional live music, circus, theatre and humanities events rooted in strong social values.

 We believe in our audience.
 Our artistic decisions are greatly influenced by the eclectic tastes of our outer Cape audience, seasonal visitors as well as year-round residents.
 For this reason, we describe Payomet programming as “outside the box and inside the community.”

 We seek to ensure that our events result in one or more of the following outcomes:

 - To nurture artists’ creativity

 - To foster education and excellence in the performing arts